sainoe/ICS-testnet/vote-for-consumer-creation.md

 This command will let you vote for a proposal to create a second consumer chain using the CLI

-1. See proposals on the blockchain
+1. See proposal on the blockchain
 ```
 PROV_NODE_DIR=~/provider

-interchain-security-pd q gov proposals --home $PROV_NODE_DIR
+interchain-security-pd q gov proposal 4 --home $PROV_NODE_DIR
 ```
-You should a proposal called "Create the second consumer chain!".
+You should a proposal called "Create consumer chain".
 Check what the `proposal_id` is, and input it as `PROP_ID` below.

 2. Now vote for the proposal

 ```
-PROP_ID=2
+PROP_ID=4
 PROV_KEY=provider-key
 PROV_CHAIN_ID=provider